dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Costing a whopping 125 Candy and a Sinnoh Stone to fully evolve from Swinub, Mamoswine is a costly investment that tells you to Pinap any wild Swinub you find.
+Being Weather-Boosted by both Clear and Snow weather makes finding high-level ones easy though, which means you should have one or two good ones by the time you save up enough Candy to start evolving.

+With a team composed of Mamoswines, and/or the following two Pokemon (Weavile and Glaceon), you'll be tearing into Dragon-types like a pro!
+Some of the strongest Pokemon will fall to your might!

 ### Weavile - The Sword of Ice
 ![Weavile](https://img.pokemondb.net/sprites/home/normal/weavile.png)

 > Ice Shard + Avalanche
 {:.note title="Optimal Moveset"}
 {:.faded}

+Evolving from Sneasel with 100 Candy and a Sinnoh Stone, Weavile is like Mamoswine without the bulk.
+Fainting faster, but nearly as powerful, Weavile trails *very* close behind the frigid mammoth.
+If Sneasel are more common than Swinub in your neck of the woods, then it's likely your best option when it comes to Ice-types.

 ### Glaceon - Chilly Dog
 ![Glaceon](https://img.pokemondb.net/sprites/home/normal/glaceon.png)